clarklindev/nodejs-stephengrider-passport-mongodb-stripe/README.md

 - when running in dev, need to use tunneling for localhost, login to Ngrok, it has the details to start a tunnel to allow communication between outside and your localhost (specific port).
 -

-- sendgrid - tracking email receiver interactions
+- twillio/sendgrid - tracking email receiver interactions

   - remember to use well-formed local urls for dev (include http://)
   - [click tracking](https://docs.sendgrid.com/ui/analytics-and-reporting/click-tracking-html-best-practices)